wiklundm/arcticsleddogclub/README.md

 #### Returning and first time user

--_As both a returning and first-time visitor, I want to easily be able to contact the Sleddog Club_.
+*_As both a returning and first-time visitor, I want to easily be able to contact the Sleddog Club_.
   The club's address, phone-number and email-adress are easily found on the Home page and there is a form on the About us page where the user can contact the club.

 * _To create a design that would be fully responsive on all devices and screen sizes_.